Amanda Young: Characterization

-Future

-In December 2022, Shawnee Smith was reportedly "circling" around an offer to reprise her role as Amanda Young, alongside Tobin Bell who was already confirmed at that time to appear in the upcoming tenth film in the Saw franchise as Jigsaw.
-In February 2023, it was confirmed that Shawnee Smith returns as Amanda in Saw X.
+Kyle Turner writing for Slant commenting on Amanda's role in Saw X, stated "She’s all id, a tempest of emotion and fully embodied desperation and psychosis."

 Symbolic representations

 Emulation of Jigsaw's icons

 After becoming one of John's apprentices, Amanda often took on many of John's iconic symbols.
 For instance, she often wore a pig mask when capturing her victims.
 Also, in Saw III, she appeared wearing John's iconic red and black theatrical robe.
 Huntley analysed this as an attempt by Amanda to be "dressed as Jigsaw".

 Huntley further stated that: "For Amanda, Jigsaw as signifier can only ever stand in the place of a vexatious and frustrating lack and it is this which locates Amanda in such a conflicted position – having given "every cell" of herself to Jigsaw she is only able to act in an imitative and repetitive way, a second, or understudy, in danger of being only slightly more useful than the Billy doll, waiting both for and against Jigsaw's inevitable and impending death."